merukode/techinal-project/README.md

 # AboutFilms
 A simple films app made with ReactJS, Redux, and TailwindCSS.
+This app includes several things such as.
+Popular Movie, Movie Details and Search Movie.

 # Getting Started with Create React App